 Pioneering startups and entrepreneurial-minded teams opt for open-source solutions for a number of reasons, but they all share one thing: to manage projects cost-efficiently, without a headache, and in a feature-rich way.

-The core goal of this blog post is to navigate you through the project management systems hailed to simplify the way you handle your project-related activities.
+The core goal of this blog post is to navigate you through the systems hailed to simplify the way you implement and handle your project-related activities.
 Keep reading the post to find out: